ctfhacker/ctfhacker.github.io/_posts/2015-11-26-cmu-binary-bomb-flag2.markdown

 For those unfamiliar with symbolic execution, I will present a summary of the mechanics as we proceed in the writeup.
 For further insight, I highly recommend checking out the [MIT lecture on the subject](https://www.youtube.com/watch?v=mffhPgsl8Ws) (For real, if you haven't seen symbolic execution before, this will appear to be black magic.
 A little background goes a long way).

-In the reversing space, symbolic execution allows us as reverse engineers to as the engine to find a given path from Address A to Address B given a certain input.
+In the reversing space, symbolic execution allows us as reverse engineers find a given path from Address A to Address B given a certain input.
 This is accomplished by converting this reversing problem to a [SAT problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) where we can apply [SMT solvers](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) to determine a correct input.

 ## Problem at hand